vokal/Vokoder/README.md

                                                  coreDataKey:VOKKeyForInstanceOf(VOKPerson, dateOfBirth)
                                                dateFormatter:dateFormatter],
                   ];
-// VOKKeyForInstanceOf(...) will prevent you from specifying a property that does not exist on a specific class
+// The VOKKeyForInstanceOf(...) macro will prevent you from specifying a property that does not exist on a specific class.
 // The unique key is an NSString to uniquely identify local entities.
 If nil, each import can create duplicate objects.
 VOKManagedObjectMapper *mapper = [VOKManagedObjectMapper mapperWithUniqueKey:VOKKeyForInstanceOf(VOKPerson, ticketNumber)
                                                                      andMaps:maps];